Packaging Electron apps

 The default update user experience differs by platform:

 Sometimes you want apps to update as fast as possible.
 This will be the case for nightly or beta builds, where it’s more important that the user is running the very latest code than having the fastest startup.
 Aggressive updates is a good choice here: it enables a fully synchronous update check every time the app is started.
-If an update is available it’s immediately downloaded, applied and the app restarted without the user having to do anything.
+If an update is available it’s immediately downloaded, applied and the app will start up with the new version, without the user or you having to do anything.
 This mode can also be useful for apps that need to stay in sync with a rapidly changing server protocol:

 app.updates = aggressive